Lee-AnnC/True_Essence/README.md

 - This page is a safety net to ensure the user doesn't remove all the information they entered.
 - Users have to be logged in to be able to delete posts.

+### Add Comment Page
+- The user can add a comment to any blog post.
+- Once the user has added a comment clickon the blog post and see the comment below that post.

 ### Log Out Page
 - The logout page allows users to end their session.
 - It provides a way for users to prevent others from updating their posts or using their information..